inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/nmea.md

 ### STPB

-Stop all broadcasts (both binary and ASCII) on all ports by sending the following packet:
+Stop all broadcasts (both binary and NMEA) on all ports by sending the following packet:

 ```
 $STPB*15\r\n